Lim Guohao, Published in TODAY‘s Voices Column

 Early childhood educators have also incorporated critical thinking into the curriculum.
 Those who are polytechnic graduates are trained in childhood psychology and mental health as well.
 However, the salary that they get are incomparable with what trained teachers in primary and secondary schools are getting.

-Given her eight-year experience in the industry, the teacher at the pre-school I visited is drawing a salary of not more than S$3,000, which is the starting pay of a university student with a good honours degree in another industry.
+Given her eight-year experience in the industry, the teacher at the pre-school I visited is drawing a salary of not more than S$3,000, which is less than the starting pay of a university student with a good honours degree in another industry.

 A Singaporean man who aspires to be a pre-school educator would be concerned that the pay does not allow him to support a family of his own comfortably.